Hawaii Locals Want Fewer Tourists But Here’s The Problem

 Let me break down the math so you understand why this is impossible.

-Tourism generated $20.7 billion in 2024.
-The state collected $357.6 million in Transient Accommodations Tax in just the second half of the fiscal year.
-That money funds roads, schools, parks, emergency services.
-Everything.
-Every pothole filled, every teacher's salary, every ambulance that responds to your call.
+Tourism generated $21.75 billion in 2025 and that money funds everything.
+Roads, schools, parks, emergency services.
+Every pothole filled, every teacher’s salary, every ambulance that responds to your call.

-Hawaii's construction industry, which is growing, reached $13 billion in total value in 2024.
-That's significant.
+Hawaii’s construction industry is growing.
 But construction is tied to tourism development and residential growth (often vacation homes for wealthy mainlanders).
-It's not independent income.
+It’s not independent income.

 The military brings money.
 Federal jobs bring money.
 But tourism dwarfs everything else.

-One economic researcher I read about (Sumner La Croix) suggested making Hawaii a great place to live, not just visit.
-The idea is that if we focus on the resident quality of life, we might attract a different kind of tourist.
+One economic researcher (Sumner La Croix) suggested making Hawaii a great place to live, not just visit.
+The idea is that if we focus on resident quality of life, we might attract a different kind of tourist.
 Maybe fewer visitors who spend more and respect the culture.

 That sounds nice.
 But it doesn’t answer the question.

-In Maui County alone, 70% of every dollar is generated directly or indirectly by the visitor industry.
+In Maui County alone, 70% of every dollar comes directly or indirectly from visitors.
 On Maui.
-Where they just lost Lahaina to fire.
+Where they lost Lahaina to fire.
 Where tensions between residents and tourists hit a breaking point – where the smell of burnt dreams still lingers in the air whenever the wind shifts wrong.

 We need the money.
 We hate what it does to us.
 There’s no way out.